Advice > Product management

 To increase your chances of getting that PM interview, use our step-by-step guide to writing a top product manager resume.

-As well as tips and expert insights, it includes 7 REAL EXAMPLES of resumes that won product manager candidates offers or interviews at Google, Meta, and elsewhere.
+As well as tips and expert insights, it includes 12 REAL EXAMPLES of resumes that won product manager candidates offers or interviews at Google, Meta, Amazon, and elsewhere.

-Yes, seven actual resumes that real product managers used to get offers (unlike the fake ones you find on the big resume sites).
+Yes, twelve actual resumes that real product managers used to get offers (unlike the fake, generic ones you find on the big resume sites).

-Plus, we also analzyed product manager job offers at top companies to create a list of common requirements that your PM resume will need to meet.
+Plus, we also analyzed product manager job offers at top companies to create a list of common requirements that your PM resume will need to meet.

 Here’s an overview of what we’ll cover: